Satisfactory Academic Progress

 Housing Status Change

 Undergraduate students that move off-campus may likely experience a reduction in institutional need-based funds in order to reflect the appropriate award level for an off-campus or commuter student.
 On-campus resident students are advised to speak with someone in the Financial Aid Office before moving off-campus.

 Financial aid Disbursement

-Scholarships and grants, which include Maywood scholarships/grants, Pell Grants, SEOG grants and PHEAA grants, will normally be applied toward your University charges during the ten days immediately preceding the first day of each semester.
+Scholarships and grants; which include university merit and need-based funds, Pell Grants, SEOG and PHEAA grants, will normally be applied toward your university charges during the ten days immediately preceding the first day of each semester.
 Student loans will normally be applied toward your university charges on the first day of each semester.